pratikbhatti/whatsapp-ui-using-flutter/README.md

 # WhatsApp ui App (Using Flutter)

 This app is a whatapp ui app.
-This app is made in flutter technology.
+This app is made in flutter technology. using provider state management

 # Interface Image & Video
 <h3> Whatapp Ui App Screen Images </h3>